suisei-cn/pvp/README.md

 ![example](example.png)

 <p align="center">
   This userscript shows up a toolbar at the bottom of video to give users better control.
+Video from <a href="https://www.youtube.com/watch?v=l2UDgpLz20M">here</a>. <br>
+  Android is a trademark of Google.
 </p>

 ---